ChetanAmrao/RaspberrPiProjects/README.md

-# RaspberrPiProjects
+# Raspberry Pi Projects

-This repository will contain some projects i did with raspberry 3b+ during 2019-2020
+## This repository will contain some projects i did with raspberry 3b+ during 2019-2020